sugarcane1001/381-Python-practice/README.md

 # 381-Python-practice

-Some coding exercises I did in my Python Progamming course in college
+Some coding exercises I did in my Python Progamming course in college.